astropy/astropy/docs/nddata/covariance.rst

 matrix, which means that use of the :attr:`cov` attribute is *not* recommended unless you know what you're doing.

-There are two ways to access the full covariance matrix, the :func:`~astropy.nddata.covariance.Covariance.full` and :func:`~astropy.nddata.covariance.Covariance.toarray` methods depending on whether you want a sparse or dense matrix, respectively.
+There are two ways to access the full covariance matrix: Use :func:`~astropy.nddata.covariance.Covariance.full` to produce a sparse matrix and :func:`~astropy.nddata.covariance.Covariance.toarray` for a dense matrix.
 The output of these two methods can be used as you would use any `scipy.sparse.csr_matrix` or `numpy.ndarray` object, respectively.

 To show the covariance matrix, you can use its :func:`~astropy.nddata.covariance.Covariance.show` method to quickly produce a